-Until 2008, I had a comfortable life and a healthy family living in Ranelagh, Dublin.
-I then got the opportunity to travel to Zambia with the charity, Habitat for Humanity, to work with some of the world’s poorest people and it opened my eyes to a new reality.
+In 2008, I got the opportunity to travel to Zambia, to work with some of the world’s poorest people and it opened my eyes to a new reality.
 With a bit of a jolt, I saw for the first time the reality of life and death on our planet and how close we all are to each other and to hunger.
-A day’s journey in a jet will bring any of us to the edge of the world where deprivation, hunger and death are daily events.
+A day’s journey in a jet will bring any of us to the edge of the world where deprivation, poverty, hunger and death are daily events.

-Having seen it once, I have been unable to forget it and to return to living blind in Ireland, not seeing the rest of humanity around us.
-I decided to personally try in a small way to change things, by devoting some of my time and talent to Habitat for Humanity and to the people of Zambia.
+Having seen poverty once, I have been unable to forget it and to return to living blind in Ireland, not seeing the rest of humanity around us.
+I decided to personally try in a small way to change things, by devoting some of my time and talent to the people of Zambia.
 I have been visiting Zambia every year since 2008, until Coronavirus prevented me in 2020 and 2021, but I am going back to Zambia now, in August 2022, with a talented team of volunteers.

 I invite you to participate and to support in any way that you can.
-I am always looking for volunteers to come with me to Africa, I am always looking for financial support.
+I am always looking for volunteers to come with me to Africa.
+I am always looking for financial support.
 I also need laptop computers, and above all I am always hoping that people will educate themselves and spread the word.
 Please start here.